exercism/java/exercises/practice/bank-account/.approaches/readwrite-lock/content.md

 }
 ```

-A [ReadWriteLock][docs-readwritelock] provides two types of locks - one for reading the other for writing.
+A [ReadWriteLock][docs-readwritelock] provides two types of locks - one for reading, the other for writing.
 [ReentrantReadWriteLock][docs-reentrantreadwritelock] is an implementation of a [ReadWriteLock][docs-readwritelock].

-Read locks are intended for read only type operations, such as `getBalance`, and is acquired by calling `readLock().lock()` on the [ReadWriteLock][docs-readwritelock].
+Read locks are intended for read-only type operations, such as `getBalance`, and are acquired by calling `readLock().lock()` on the [ReadWriteLock][docs-readwritelock].
 Multiple threads are allowed to acquire read locks at the same time because they are expected to only read data.
 This means multiple threads can run `getBalance` at the same time.